-- 1. identify the school's most critical academic needs; - 2. recommend a course of action to meet those needs; - list any programs, practices, materials, or equipment that the school will need to implement its action plan to have a direct impact on the instruction of students and result in measurably increased student performance; and - 4. describe how the school intends to enhance or improve academic achievement, including how financial resources available to the school (for example, state and federal grants, or School LAND Trust Program monies) will be used for this purpose.
+- 1. identify the school's most critical academic needs; - 2. recommend a course of action to meet those needs; - list any programs, practices, materials, or equipment that the school will need to implement its action plan to have a direct impact on the instruction of students and result in measurably increased student performance; - describe how the school intends to enhance or improve academic achievement, including how financial resources available to the school (for example, state and federal grants, or School LAND Trust Program monies) will be used for this purpose; and - 5. if the council represents an elementary school, include a reading achievement plan developed in accordance with this policy and with Utah Code § 53A-1-606.5.